neboysam/neboysam/README.md

 - 👋 Hi, I’m @neboysam
-- 👀 I’m interested in web development and have a degree in that area
+- 👀 I’m interested in web development and have a degree in that field
-- 🌱 I’m currently learning Node JS and Symfony PHP
-- 💞️ So far, I've completed several PHP projects, mainly regarding the API's
+- 🌱 So far, I've completed several PHP projects, mainly regarding the API's, Symfony PHP and Node JS
 - 📫 For business, I work with WordPress too

 <!---